Student Revives Organ Music at Sunday Mass

 “Emily is not shy about her love of organ,” says McAllister.
 “She often has me listen to a piece that I am not sure will work on organ, but more often than not, it works beautifully.”

 Bielinski admits that the process of reintegrating organ music into Masses has been gradual.
 “I started slow, playing only the traditional songs such as ‘Now Thank We All Our God.’
 The more I got to know Jennifer, the more she began to trust me to try new pieces on the organ.
 I started to introduce more contemporary songs on the organ, such as ‘City of God’.”

 “Most importantly,” Bielinski states, “we both try to find something that works for Old St. Joe’s, that fits liturgically, yet is musically interesting to the parish.”
 Bielinski’s weekly organ lessons with Jeff Verkuilen (Music) give her the basis she needs to play well each Sunday.

 “Emily’s skills and confidence have improved considerably as a leader and accompanist of congregation and solo singing,” says Verkuilen.

-When Bielinski holds her senior recital on Nov.
-11 at St. Norbert Abbey, she will demonstrate not only her technical ability but also her training in leading congregational music, as she directs the audience in a hymn.
+When Bielinski held her senior recital in Nov.
+2014 at St. Norbert Abbey, she demonstrated not only her technical ability but also her training in leading congregational music, as she directs the audience in a hymn.